ian-hamlin/recipes/src/nandos_macho_peas.md

 ## Directions

-Boiling peas, and once they're cooked pour the water away but leave the peas in the pan.
+Boil the peas, and once they're cooked pour the water away but leave the peas in the pan.

 Stir in a tablespoon of olive oil.